GREAT BASS ALBUMS

 School Days (Stanley Clarke)

-Likely the pinnacle of Clarke's abilities in effortlessly bringing to the forefront an instrument usually relegated to the background, and infusing jazz with a pop sound (the genre, as well as the component of slapping - see what I did there?).
-And one cool thing about Clarke was that he wasn't afraid to dabble on the upright - even including the bow.
+1976 was a hell of a year for the bass - that year, we got at least two essential bass recordings, Jaco's self-titled album and Stanley Clarke's School Days.
+This was probably the pinnacle of Clarke's abilities in effortlessly bringing to the forefront an instrument usually relegated to the background, as well as infusing jazz with a pop sound (the genre, as well as the slapping component - see what I did there?).
+And one cool thing about Clarke, as usual, was that he wasn't afraid to dabble on the upright, even including the bow.

 Thrust (Herbie Hancock)